LibrEars/Science-web-journal/README.md

  * Possible censorship

 ## What is needed for todays research?
-There are things every newcomer in a field has to learn.
-And quite often some experiments are done independently over and over again due to the lack of an available decent transcript.
+There are things every newcomer to a field has to learn.
+And quite often some experiments are done independently over and over again due to the lack of a decent available transcript.
 The time wasted could be used for new research.

-There are many impressive examples coming out of the open-source community who show how to work efficiently together - fitting each to a certain task.
-By combining the strengths of those approaches a joint science-net for researchers would allow to collaborate in a drastically more efficient way.
-With the help of modern computational approaches such a science-net would allow to create an intelligent database capable of quick search, combining data for meta-studies and giving an overview of cutting edge research.
+There are many impressive examples coming out of the open-source community that show how to work efficiently together - fitting each to a certain task.
+By combining the strengths of these approaches a joint science-net for researchers would enable collaboration in a drastically more efficient way.
+With the help of modern computational approaches such a science-net would enable the creation of an intelligent database capable of quick search, combining data for meta-studies and giving an overview of cutting edge research.

 ### In a nutshell:
 What we need: